blashin888/conditions-for-non-fragility/draft.md

 ---

-7. Trace Over Truth
+### 7. Trace Over Truth

 Truth is unstable.

 Trace is not.

-Non-fragility shifts focus from:
+Shift of focus:

-Determining truth
+- From determining truth

-to
-Revealing transformation
+- To revealing transformation

 Core elements:

-Origin (where it started)
+- Origin

-Transformation (how it changed)
+- Transformation

-Attribution (who altered it)
+- Attribution

-Distortion becomes visible
+Distortion becomes visible.

+---

 8. Verification Without Collapse